heyrocker/middleman-with-md-submodule-example/content-style-guide/10-creating-basic-pages.html.md

 ---
-title: Creating Basic Pages
+title: Basic Pages
 layout: article
-category: Types of Content
+category: Content Types
 ---

 Every page has fields that hold the different pieces of information or "fields" that make up a page.
 The exact fields vary to match the content type.